Zaid-Ajaj/the-elmish-book/chapters/commands/xhr-elmish.md

 let httpRequest (request: Request) (responseHandler: Response -> 'Msg) : Cmd<'Msg> =
     (* . . . *)
 ```
-As you can see, `httpRequest` is a function that takes in a `Request` as input along with a `reponseHandler` that *maps* the resulting `Response` into a message that is dispatched into our Elmish application.
+As you can see, `httpRequest` is a function that takes in a `Request` as input along with a `responseHandler` that *maps* the resulting `Response` into a message that is dispatched into our Elmish application.
 The function returns a command of that message type that is mapped from the `Response`.
 Basically this `httpRequest` function is saying: "Give me two things: the HTTP request you want to send as well as a way to map the response into a message *when* the response is available".
 Let's dive into the implementation:
 ```fsharp
 let httpRequest (request: Request) (responseHandler: Response -> 'Msg) : Cmd<'Msg> =
     let command (dispatch: 'Msg -> unit) =